dvojak-cz/Bachelor-Thesis/doc/operator-install.md

 Manifests files require PKI certificates, keys...
 You can generate them using cfssl.

-Before installing operator make sure that there are no *validatingwebhookconfigurations* and *mutatingwebhookconfiguration* installed on the cluster.
+Before installing operator make sure that there are no *ValidatingWebhookConfigurations* and *MutatingWebhookConfiguration* installed on the cluster.
 Those objects might collide with those that operator uses - that could affect the run of operator.
 ```bash
 # Download latest version of operator
 wget https://github.com/dvojak-cz/Bachelor-Thesis/releases/latest/download/config.tar.gz